Home Sovereign Gold BondWhat is the Tenure or Maturity Period of Sovereign Gold Bonds?

 Sovereign Gold Bond Scheme Maturity Period

-Each bond issued under the sovereign gold bond scheme has a tenure of 8 years.
+Each bond issued under the Sovereign Gold Bond scheme has a tenure of 8 years.
 If you have invested in the latest SGB issued in February 2024, the investment will mature in February 2032.

 The bond will offer semi-annual interest payments at a 2.5% per annum rate throughout the tenure